citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ### Paths forward

 Citra is an HLE emulator.
-Even though we chose the easier path of implementing DLP as LLE this time, we likely won't stop here.
+Even though we took the easier path of implementing DLP as LLE this time, we likely won't stop here.
 With proper reverse-engineering, it may one day become possible for us to provide DLP HLE support without the need of any system files, in the future.

 ## Custom Textures ([#4868](https://github.com/citra-emu/citra/pull/4868)) by [khang06](https://github.com/khang06)